Geography of Toronto: Severe weather and records

 The coldest minimum temperature of −33 C was recorded on January 10, 1859.
 The coldest temperature recorded at the airport was −31.3 C on January 4, 1981, and the coldest windchill recorded was −44.7 C on the same day.
 The coldest month overall was −12.6 C at the airport in February 2015 and at downtown in February 1875.
 Other notable cold waves occurred in January 1994 and February 1934.
-Winter cold snaps pose a danger as they often come with high winds, leaving the city's homeless population very prone to frostbite and hypothermia.
+Winter cold snaps pose a danger as they often come with high winds, leaving the city's homeless population very vulnerable to frostbite and hypothermia.

 Upward temperature trend

-Based on public records provided by Environment Canada, the average annual temperature has increased 1.5 C-change at Pearson Airport over a period of 30 years.
+Based on public records provided by Environment and Climate Change Canada, the average annual temperature has increased 1.5 C-change at Pearson Airport over a period of 30 years.
 If compared with the thirty-year normals from 1971 to 2000, more of this increase occurred at night: the average minimum temperature has been 1.9 C-change higher.
 Average precipitation during the same period was close to the average of the previous period, snowfall totals down only marginally with slightly higher rainfall.
 In order from the top: December, September, July and January have seen the highest average temperature increases.
 Part of this warming is likely attributed to increased urban growth surrounding the airport.

-An older study conducted in the 1990s analysed the heat island effect comparing data from selected regional stations, including both Downtown Toronto and Pearson Airport, enough for a large area of the old city limits, and parts of Etobicoke to have a different Köppen climate classification from the surrounding area.
+An older study conducted in the 1990s analyzed the heat island effect comparing data from selected regional stations, including both Downtown Toronto and Pearson Airport, enough for a large area of the pre-1998 city limits and parts of Etobicoke to have a different Köppen climate classification from the surrounding area.